-Can you accommodate my special condition?
-When you make your reservation, please inform the reservationists of any medical condition, physical disability, or allergy that may require special attention or treatment.
+Can you accommodate my special situation?
+When you make your reservation, please inform us of any medical condition, disability, or allergy that may require special attention or treatment.
 Obtain your physician's approval in writing to raft if you have one or more serious health conditions such as diabetes, asthma, pregnancy, epilepsy, heart condition, bee sting allergy, etc. Sometimes stuff just happens so protect yourself by letting us know.

 What do rapid classifications mean?
 Rapids and rivers are subjectively rated Class I through Class VI in the International Scale of River Difficulty.
-The ratings depend on, the volume of water in the river, the gradient dropping per mile, watercraft and recovery ease.
-As a way to simplify this for our guests to understand, we have divided them into two categories: Class I - III Beginner Fun - an introduction to white water, itís a great place to start if you have never been rafting or feel timid towards moving water.
-Class III - IV Extreme fun - offers white water for folks who are looking for a bit more adventure and range from class III - IV+.
+The ratings depend on, the volume of water in the river, the gradient dropping per mile, and obstacles/hazards to avoid.
+Generally the rivers we run are Class III - Intermediate difficulty.